lchouville/lchouville/template/readme-light.md

 # "Project Name"

 ## ℹ️ Introduction
-"Description"
+"A brief description of the project and its purpose."

 ## 🛠️ Installation
 ### Download Repository
-Download the repository from `Repository Url`
+Clone or download the repository from [Repository URL](https://example.com).

 ## 📚 Documentation

-## 👤 Authors
+## 👤 Authors & Collaborators

 <table style="border-collapse: collapse; border: none; width: 100%">
   <!-- Column 1 - Max 3 profils -->